 If you trip on over on privately owned land – such as in a supermarket car park – you might still be able to make a compensation claim.
 In these cases, your claim will be made against the person or company that owns the land.

 Private land and property owners have a responsibility under the Occupiers’ Liability Act 1957 to make sure their property is safe, and this includes making sure pathways are free from tripping hazards.

 A landowner’s duty of care applies to everyone, so it’s possible you’ll still be able to claim even if you were trespassing on someone’s land.
 But your solicitor will need to get hold of enough evidence to prove that the property owner failed in their duty of care, and that your injuries happened as a direct result.

-Our solicitors will never pass judgement on your wrongdoing – we’ll only be concerned with helping you making a successful claim to compensate you for your injuries.
+Your solicitors will never pass judgement on your wrongdoing – they’ll only be concerned with helping you making a successful claim to compensate you for your injuries.

 To make a claim after a trip or fall on a pavement, your solicitor will need to prove two main things:

 Not all pavement damage is someone’s fault.
 Poor weather can make many walkways and pavements dangerous, and you should make sure you wear footwear for the conditions, slow down and take extra care.

 In some cases, the property owner or local authority might be expected to put up warning signs, but that depends on the circumstances.
 The fact is, sometimes accidents do happen when no one can be held responsible.

 However, if you think someone was negligent and you slipped or tripped through no fault or your own, your solicitor will need to prove that they failed to uphold their duty of care to you, and that this directly caused your injuries.

 An important part of any successful claim is showing that the local authority knew about the damaged pavement but hadn’t repaired it within a reasonable amount of time.